xSisyphusx/Documentation/DEVNOTES.md

 # Development Notes

 ## Daily Updates
+# 12/20/2024
+**Notation:** Missed the last couple of days of updating this, as I don't think that anyone is really reading this shit anyways but here's one for today.
+- **Date:** 12/20/2024
+- **Summary of Progress:**
+  > [S2] Feature F is still under way.
+Many of the items have been created and I have begun working on other pieces of the feature.
+Primarily I have written a mining script that allows for players to being crafting items utilizing metals.
+This at the time is limited to Iron, Copper, and Gold.
+I have also developed an Auction House script that will allow players to buy and sell their materials.
+In this way all items inherent values will be determined by the necessity of them in other crafting recipes, and their level at the crafting tables.
+This will make easy to obtain items worth less, and difficult to craft items worth more.

+  > As of the moment of typing this, only the Mining Script is fully functional.
+- **Challenges:**
+  > No Challenges were noted during this coding session.
+- **Next Steps:**
+  > Next steps will be to continue creating the crafting tables, and making sure that the auction house script is functional.
+That will be the primary goal moving forward.

 # 12/15/2024
 **Notation:** I will be writing more moving forward based on the Testing team's feedback in future updates.